Warning: quite a long post. Skipping it might bring consequences that are as bad as skipping your vocab lessons.

 Don’t be in a hurry to do Wanikani - Japanese always has something else for us to do.

 While you wait for things to heat up, the best advice I’ve got for you is to use this more relaxing time to let yourself get involved in the world of learning Japanese.
 See what textbooks people recommend you, watch media related to Japan, tell us your goals, let yourself be absorbed by what made Japanese attractive to you in the first place.
 This language will be a big part of your life from now on, so taking control of it is the best you can do at the moment.
-Mainly, engage with this lovely community as I’m sure they’ll receive you with open arms like they did to me.
+Mainly, engage with this lovely community as I’m sure they’ll receive you with open arms as they did to me.

 Success is never achieved alone, and it’s best served with the company of others